 - 6.1 The Client acknowledges and agrees that any and all of the CEM IPR, are and shall remain the sole and exclusive property of CEM.
 The Client may not reproduce or use the CEM IPR other than as set out in this Agreement or as specified in writing by CEM.
-For the purposes of this Agreement. - 6.2 CEM shall at its own expense obtain written permission for the inclusion of any copyright material in the CEM Assessment Product and shall be responsible for the payment of all fees charged for the use of such material subject to copyright. - 6.3 CEM warrants to the Client that the Intellectual Property Rights in the CEM Assessment Product, so far as it is aware and to the best of its knowledge and belief, do not infringe the rights of any third party and that no third party has threatened or is currently threatening proceedings in respect of such infringement, and none of its Intellectual Property Rights in the CEM Assessment Product is the subject of any actual or, so far as it is aware, threatened challenge, opposition or revocation proceedings. - 6.4 The Client undertakes that under no circumstance shall the Client: - (a) copy, reproduce or create derivative works from the CEM Assessment Product unless otherwise expressly permitted by this Agreement; - (b) provide access to the CEM Assessment Product to any a third party, other than as contemplated under this Agreement, without the express written permission of CEM. - (c) provide access to or share the CEM Assessment Product with any third party other than as contemplated under this Licence.
-It is acknowledged and agreed by CEM that the Client shall be allowed to share the CEM Assessment Product with third parties with whom it is strictly necessary in order to allow the Client to make full use of the CEM Assessment Product as contemplated under this Agreement, which shall include, but not be limited to bodies representing parents, local authorities, the Client's parent company/trust, external inspectors and education consultants employed by the Client; - (d) sublicense, rent, sell or lease any portion of the CEM Assessment Product; - (e) alter, modify, disassemble, reverse engineer all or any part of the CEM Assessment Product; - (f) translate, merge, adapt or modify all or any part of the CEM Assessment Product; - (g) infringe the CEM IPR or those of any third party in relation to their use of the CEM Assessment Product; - (h) use the CEM Assessment Product in a way that could damage, disable, overburden, impair or compromise CEM's systems or security or interfere with other users; nor - (i) use the CEM Assessment Product in any manner not authorised by these terms.
+For the purposes of this Agreement. - 6.2 CEM shall at its own expense obtain written permission for the inclusion of any copyright material in the CEM Assessment Product and shall be responsible for the payment of all fees charged for the use of such material subject to copyright. - 6.3 CEM warrants to the Client that the Intellectual Property Rights in the CEM Assessment Product, so far as it is aware and to the best of its knowledge and belief, do not infringe the rights of any third party and that no third party has threatened or is currently threatening proceedings in respect of such infringement, and none of its Intellectual Property Rights in the CEM Assessment Product is the subject of any actual or, so far as it is aware, threatened challenge, opposition or revocation proceedings. - 6.4 The Client undertakes that under no circumstance shall the Client: - (a) copy, reproduce or create derivative works from the CEM Assessment Product unless otherwise expressly permitted by this Agreement; - (b) provide access to the CEM Assessment Product to any a third party, other than as contemplated under this Agreement, without the express written permission of CEM; - (c) sublicense, rent, sell or lease any portion of the CEM Assessment Product; - (d) alter, modify, disassemble, reverse engineer all or any part of the CEM Assessment Product; - (e) translate, merge, adapt or modify all or any part of the CEM Assessment Product; - (f) infringe the CEM IPR or those of any third party in relation to their use of the CEM Assessment Product; - (g) use the CEM Assessment Product in a way that could damage, disable, overburden, impair or compromise CEM's systems or security or interfere with other users; nor - (h) use the CEM Assessment Product in any manner not authorised by these terms.